Saturday, 29 December 2018

 Winifred Gerin, working life

-Winifred and Eugene were unhappy with being trapped in France, but they finally managed to get away and go back to England, where they were eager to do their bit for the War.
+Winifred and Eugene were unhappy with being trapped in France, but they finally managed to get away and go back to England.
 Eugene was cut off from his family in Belgium.
-He and Winifred went to work for one of the secret service departments; he was working preparing supportive pro Allied propaganda to broadcast to Belgium, using his local knowledge and linguistic skills.
+He and Winifred went to work for one of the secret service departments; he was preparing supportive pro Allied propaganda to broadcast to Belgium, using his local knowledge and linguistic skills.
 Winifred got a job as an assistant to one of the other staff, and both were very dedicated to their war work.

 Mickey Gilley, cousin to Jerry Lee